tholman/the-indie-web/content/posts/2020-05-16-domino-party.md

 ![Domino mario takes a spill](<https://tiw.accelerator.net/dominoes.png;resize(450,400,fit)/quantize(32)/quality(20).png>)

+This is probably the most fun you can have with dominoes without leaving your browser.

+<!--more-->

 [César Botana](https://www.cesarbotana.com/)'s [Domino Party](https://malandrin.github.io/domino-party/#/) lets you fill up a 1x1 meter square with dominoes with a few nifty tools to make the job a little easier, like image templates and automatical triangles!
 You can then trigger your dominoes off and watch them fall, with the simulated WebGL physics leading the way!

-<!--more-->

 Once you've made a creation you can save it (providing your dominoes trail hits the last domino in the screen) and then share it with the world.
 Here's [one of mine](https://malandrin.github.io/domino-party/#/view/46d7e506-0836-4916-a8a8-efef7c230039).